ftmsemu/making_a_dumb_hometrainer_smart/README.md

 was exactly what I was looking for!

 ![](.//media/image17.jpeg){width="1.8340277777777778in"
+height="2.0680555555555555in"}

-height="2.0680555555555555in"}I basically wanted to go for the \"button has been toggled\" event.
+I basically wanted to go for the \"button has been toggled\" event.
 The problem is that the code in the SDK was not developed in such a way that you can easily add more buttons than the ones physically present on the board already.
 That means -- if you want to keep the already provided functionality to wake up the board,